House votes to avert government shutdown

 The House on Tuesday passed a stopgap bill to prevent a government shutdown, sending the unconventional two-step continuing resolution to the Senate and marking the first major hurdle Speaker Mike Johnson (R-La.) has cleared since winning the gavel.

 The chamber approved the short-term funding measure in a 336-95 vote, days before Friday night’s shutdown deadline.
-Two Democrats and 93 Republicans opposed the bill.
+Two Democrats — Reps.
+Jake Auchincloss (Mass.) and Mike Quigley (Ill.) — and 93 Republicans opposed the bill.

 With conservatives opposed to the spending levels in the bill, Republican leaders leaned heavily on support from Democrats, who overwhelmingly backed the legislation despite strong reservations about the unusual two-part approach.